 Alternative energies are an important pillar in achieving the objectives of the 2030 energy strategy.
 Since 2003, a photovoltaic system located on the roof of Dock E has been producing electricity, and energy piles located underground have been producing energy for heating and cooling.

 A second photovoltaic system on car park P6 was commissioned in 2014, and this is expected to produce an annual output of 720 MWh.
-The annual yield of solar power will thus triple, covering 0.5% of Zurich Airport's total annual requirement.
+In 2018, another system with modules on the roof of P1 and A11 was connected to the grid.
+This produces an annual output of 580 MWh.
 Further systems for alternative sources of energy are currently being planned.